family around a sofa looking happy that they've just bought health insurance

 Dividing line

-Our review of Freedom Elite Health Insurance
+Our review of Freedom Elite health insurance

 Freedom are, without doubt, one of the best health insurers in the UK at the moment, and for many of you, they may well be the best choice.
 Therefore, we’ve given them a 4.5 out of 5 stars in this review.
 Families, especially those living in places where it’s traditionally expensive to get health insurance, can expect to benefit the most.
 However, they're also a brilliant option for those who want more "freedom" over where you're treated and by whom.
 To find out how they compare against other leading providers, be sure to read our regularly updated guide.